-"Before launching a procurement procedure, the contracting entity may conduct market research to prepare for the procurement and to inform undertakings of its procurement plans and requirements". (§ 28 para.1 Ordinance on the Award of Public Contracts (VgV))
+"Before launching a procurement procedure, the contracting entity may conduct market research to prepare for the procurement and to inform undertakings of its procurement plans and requirements". (§ 28 para.
+1 Ordinance on the Award of Public Contracts (VqV))

-Section 28 of the Ordinance on the Award of Public Contract (VgV) does not specify in detail the way in which market research should be conducted.
+Section 28 VgV does not specify in detail the way in which market research should be conducted.
 Consequently, this ensures compliance with general principles under procurement law such as equal treatment and transparency.
+This guideline provides an introduction to MFG market research.